logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/ta-tfs-extensibility/declaring-customized-extensibility-methods.md

 ---
 title: "How to declare customized extensibility methods"
-linktitle: "How to declare customized extensibility methods"
+linktitle: "Declaring customized extensibility methods"
 description: "This topic describes about ways to declare customized extensibility methods."
 weight: 3
 aliases: